 Criminal Defense Lawyer in Florida: Understanding Self-Incrimination

-Charged with a Crime in Tampa?
+Charged with a Crime in Florida?
 Do Not Incriminate Yourself

 The 5th Amendment of the Constitution holds that you have the right against self-incrimination.
 This means that you cannot be forced to answer questions or otherwise provide information about yourself that will likely result in your facing criminal prosecution.
 It is also this amendment that gives you “the right to remain silent.”